RebeccaColquhoun/rebeccacolquhoun.github.io/service.md

 + October 2020 – present – Graduate student representative on MPLS EDI steering group.
 Member of the LGBTQ+ and disability working groups.
 + April 2019 – August 2020 – Undergraduate Mathematical, Physical and Life Sciences Divisional Rep, attending Divisional Board, Education Committee, redevelopment committees, equality and diversity steering group and Library committee to ensure the student voice is heard.

-Within my college, I was elected the MCR (graduate common room) disabled students and accessibility officer in February 2021.
+Within my college, I was elected the MCR (graduate common room) disabled students and accessibility officer in February 2021, and re-appointed in March 2022.
+In this role I provide support and advocacy for disabled students in my college.
+This includes running social events (e.g. DisabilTeas) and events to help people understand the support and resources available to them.

 During my undergraduate degree, I served on the Oxford Students Union Disability Campaign for 3 years.
 + April 2019 – June 2020 – Treasurer